stripe2933/vk-gltf-viewer/README.md

 - Support glTF 2.0, including:
   - PBR material rendering with runtime IBL resources (spherical harmonics + pre-filtered environment map) generation from input equirectangular map.
-  - Runtime missing tangent attribute generation using MikkTSpace algorithm for indexed primitive.
+  - Runtime missing tangent attribute generation using MikkTSpace algorithm for indexed geometry.
-  - Runtime missing per-face normal and tangent attribute generation using tessellation shader (if supported) or screen-space fragment shader for non-indexed primitive.
+  - Runtime missing per-face normal and tangent attribute generation for non-indexed geometry.
   - Unlimited `TEXCOORD_<i>` attributes: **can render a primitive that has arbitrary number of texture coordinates.**
   - `OPAQUE`, `MASK` (using alpha testing and Alpha To Coverage) and `BLEND` (using Weighted Blended OIT) materials.
   - Multiple scenes.